lauraskelton/algorithms-exercises/README.md

-Friday Exercises
+Data Structures & Algorithms
 ===========

-Exercises from Hacker School's Friday Jobs Prep assignments.
+Exercises in data structures, and algorithms

-Implemented using Swift playgrounds and .Swift files run in the terminal (for more computationally-heavy problems).
+Implemented using Swift playgrounds and .Swift files run in the terminal (for more computationally-heavy problems)